-This can be achieved by misting the enclosure regularly or using a substrate that retains moisture, such as coconut fiber or sphagnum moss.
+You can achieve this by misting the enclosure regularly or using a substrate that retains moisture, such as coconut fiber or sphagnum moss.

-Additionally, providing a shallow water dish filled with dechlorinated water can offer a water source for the isopods to drink from.
+Additionally, providing a water dish or a damp sponge can offer a water source for the isopods to drink from.

 Another health concern for White Ducky Isopods is overcrowding.